mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

         vizro_ai = VizroAI(model="gpt-3.5-turbo-0125")
         ```

-The example below customizes the `ChatOpenAI` instance, passing the `"gpt-3.5-turbo-0125"` model from OpenAI as `model_name` for `ChatOpenAI`, which offers improved response accuracy.
+The example below customizes the `ChatOpenAI` instance further beyond the chosen default from the string instatiation.
+We pass the `"gpt-3.5-turbo-0125"` model from OpenAI as `model_name` for `ChatOpenAI`, which offers improved response accuracy.

 <!-- vale off -->
 To ensure a deterministic answer to our queries, we've set the temperature to 0.
 If you prefer more creative (but potentially more unstable) responses, you can raise the temperature to a maximum of 1.